-The U.S. Postal Service and the Union, recognizing their responsibility to aid and assist deserving full-time and parttime employees who through illness or injury are unable to perform their regularly assigned duties agree to the following provisions and conditions for reassignment to temporary or permanent light duty or other assignments.
+The U.S. Postal Service and the Union, recognizing their responsibility to aid and assist deserving full-time and part-time employees who through illness or injury are unable to perform their regularly assigned duties agree to the following provisions and conditions for reassignment to temporary or permanent light duty or other assignments.
 It will be the responsibility of the Management Designee in each Center to implement the provisions of this Agreement within that Center.
-It is understood that the provisions of this Agreement and any are subject to obligations agreements the responsibilities imposed bγ the Federal Employees' Compensation Act and its implementing regulations.
+It is understood that the provisions of this Agreement and any local agreements are subject to the obligations and responsibilities imposed by the Federal Employees' Compensation Act and its implementing regulations.
 Recognizing the mutual obligation to be fully responsive to the requirements of the Federal Employees' Compensation Act, the parties will cooperate in making every effort to insure that employees with job related illnesses or injuries are returned to duty subject to their medical restrictions.